wazed-biplob/user-cart/README.md

 ## Description

-I've developed a Node.js Express application with TypeScript, integrating MongoDB with Mongoose for user data and order management.
+I've developed a Node Express application with TypeScript, integrating MongoDB with Mongoose for user data and order management.
 I have ensured data integrity through validation using Zod.

 ## Environment Variables